modscleo4/midori/README.md

 - `DispatchMiddleware` - Middleware to dispatch the request to the handler.
 It uses the `Router` to find the handler for the request.
 - `ErrorLoggerMiddleware` - Middleware to log errors thrown anywhere in the pipeline using the `Logger` installed on the app.
 - `ErrorMiddleware` - Middleware to handle any errors thrown anywhere in the pipeline.
 It should be one of the first middlewares installed on the app.
 Can be configured using `app.configure(ErrorConfigProviderFactory({ ... }))`.
-- `HTTPErrorMiddleware` - Middleware to handle `HttpError`s thrown anywhere in the pipeline.
+- `HTTPErrorMiddleware` - Middleware to handle `HTTPError`s thrown anywhere in the pipeline.
 - `ImplicitHeadMiddleware` - Middleware to handle implicit HEAD requests, returning the same response as the corresponding GET request but without the body.
 - `ImplicitOptionsMiddleware` - Middleware to handle implicit OPTIONS requests, returning the allowed methods for the requested path using the `Router`.
 - `MethodNotAllowedMiddleware` - Middleware to handle requests with matching path but not matching method, returning a `405 Method Not Allowed` response.